5 Myths about Garage Floor Coatings

 While acid etching will suffice for a DIY kit, it should not be used by a profession coating company.
 Depending upon the surface conditions and the coatings to be applied, the garage floor surface should be mechanically diamond ground or lightly shot-blasted.
 Since most garage floor coatings are applied at less than 125 mils (1/8”) thickness, diamond grinding is usually the preferred method.

-Our Baltimore and Mechanicsburg crews utilize planetary diamond grinders from HTC and SASE to grind every square foot of the garage floor to “white”.
+Our Baltimore and Mechanicsburg crews utilize planetary diamond grinders to grind every square foot of the garage floor to “white”.
 Without the proper prep, we would not provide the industry leading warranties to our garage floor coating customers.

 Myth #5 – You must redo the garage floor coating every 1-3 years to keep it looking good.